 How can skin tags be removed?

 Our skin tag removal appointments last for a maximum of 30 minutes.
 During these appointments, we attempt to remove as many skin tags as we possibly can.
 You will only require one session if you only have one skin tag to remove.
-Otherwise, the amount of sessions you need will depend on how many skin tags you have.
-It’s possible that you may require further sessions if you have a considerable number of skin tags.
+Otherwise, the number of sessions you need will depend on how many skin tags you have.
+You may require further sessions if you have a considerable number of skin tags.
 In any case, you can rest assured that you’re in the safest possible hands when you opt for our services.

 Can’t I remove a skin tag on my own?